 - Course Description: Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
 Students will explore personal aptitudes, interests, values, and goals by participating in various career and personality assessments.
 This course includes reviewing Indiana's College and Career Pathways, an in-depth investigation of one or more pathways, reviewing graduation plans, developing career plans, and developing personal and career portfolios.
 In addition, students will tour SHS and see the many CTE programs we offer like Welding, Precision Machining, Business, Agriculture, Construction, Manufacturing, and Family & Consumer Science. - Summer school allows students to become familiar with SHS and also make room for an additional elective during the freshman year.
 Four hours of excused absences are allowed.
-Any absences over four will result in losing credit for the course. - Summer school request forms will be picked up along with your course request forms by counselors during the week of February 15th.
+Any absences over four will result in losing credit for the course. - Course request forms and summer school request forms are due to the middle school counselors by Monday, February 7th.